Regularized coupling multiscale method for thermomechanical coupled problems: Introduction

 \section{Introduction}

-Heterogeneous media has been extensively applied to practical engineering, and its physical and mechanical properties across multiple temporal and spatial scales are closely interacted to their underlying microstructure, properties, and compositions etc. Hence, the efficient coupling multiscale modeling is of paramount importance for the performance prediction \cite{DCNYY:CMA:2018,DYGC:JCP:2022}, optimization design \cite{CS:AM:2012, PP:SMO:2010}, and safety assessment \cite{DCAK:JMS:2018} of heterogeneous media.
-In the case of thermomechanical process , except for microscale heterogeneity, microscale thermal expansion properties may also play a significant role at multiple spatial scale.
+Heterogeneous media have been extensively applied in practical engineering, and their physical and mechanical properties across multiple temporal and spatial scales closely interact with their underlying microstructure, properties, compositions, etc. Hence, efficient coupling multiscale modeling is of paramount importance for the performance prediction \cite{DYGC:JCP:2022}, optimization design \cite{CS:AM:2012, PP:SMO:2010}, and safety assessment \cite{DCAK:JMS:2018} of heterogeneous media.
+In the case of thermomechanical processes, except for microscale heterogeneity, microscale thermal expansion properties may also play a significant role at multiple spatial scales.
 For example, depending on the complex loading conditions (e.g., high stress or extreme temperature environments), damage or cracks may occur due to induced sharp thermal stresses \cite{NFW:JAE:2012}, which can be computationally prohibitive.
 For this reason, efforts should be made to develop more efficient multiscale models and numerical methods to predict the coupled multiphysics behavior of heterogeneous media for engineering practice.